utelle/SQLite3MultipleCiphers/README.md

 ## Usage

+The _SQLite3 Multiple Ciphers_ encryption extension can be used via the C API as well as via SQL.

+### C API

-Basically, the API of the official [SQLite Encryption Extension (SEE) ](https://www.hwaci.com/sw/sqlite/see.html) is supported.
+Basically, the C API of the official [SQLite Encryption Extension (SEE) ](https://www.hwaci.com/sw/sqlite/see.html) is supported.
 This API consists of 4 functions:

 ```c
 SQLITE_API int sqlite3_key(